Routing and wavelength assignment in hybrid networks with classical and quantum signals: Introduction. QKD Networks

 In this paper, we will concentrate on discrete variable QKD over fiber optical networks where the quantum signal is made of optical pulses with less than one photon per pulse on average.
 There are also many continuous variable QKD protocols \cite{Ral99,CLA01,LPF18} which are more robust to crosstalk from classical channels.
 We do not consider them explicitly, but the general design principle of the routing algorithm still holds for these protocols (with extended noise thresholds).

 While the first QKD realizations used dedicated dark fiber, there is a growing integration with classical networks \cite{MNR20,SGU22,CZW22}.
-As the number of end users grows, it is clearly impractical using dedicated point-to-point links.
-This connection problem is already solved in current optical fiber networks, which can be readily adapted if we allow for some provisions for the quantum channels.
+As the number of end users grows, using dedicated point-to-point links is clearly impractical.
+This connection problem has already been solved in current optical fiber networks and the usual solutions can be readily adapted if we allow for some provisions for the quantum channels.

 Most of the classical infrastructure can be used directly in QKD.
 The most important exception is the use of amplifiers, which only introduce noise.
 The same limitations that prevent eavesdroppers from recovering the signal constitute an obstacle to the legitimate users, which can only generate keys at moderate distances.